molly/blog/_posts/2021-09-18-monster-qa.md

 <p>All additional copyright to this transcript can be considered waived, and it can be freely reused with or without attribution to me.
 Video copyright details are available at the YouTube link.</p>

-<b>I have finished transcribingn what is available in Thalen's recording.
-I am working on finding the remaining portions of the conversation to transcribe.</b>
+<b>I have finished transcribing what is available in Thalen's recording on YouTube.
+I am working the remaining missing portion.</b>
 </div>

 <span class="transcript-speaker">Rob Monster, 0:00:00</span> ... working hypothesis is that it was a backup.
 And I'm not going to say where the backup was found but I believe it was a backup and it wasn't the live data.
 I don't think that there is an active vulnerability that would have allowed that scale of data haul.
 But we're going to find exactly where it was, we're going to find exactly how it was moved, and...